LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

    .. note::

-      This function is only called when multirate temporal adaptivity has been enabled using a :c:type:`SUNAdaptController` module having type :c:enumerator:`SUN_ADAPTCONTROLLER_MRI_H_TOL`.
+      This function is required when multirate temporal adaptivity has been enabled using a :c:type:`SUNAdaptController` module having type :c:enumerator:`SUN_ADAPTCONTROLLER_MRI_H_TOL`.